 6. Use unique images

 Many websites use stock images but don’t realize that since other websites use the same images and this hampers with the search rankings.
 It's always advisable to use unique and original images for search engines to rank them separately and higher.
+And if you can’t get your hands on something unique, you can use a free AI image generator to produce your very own brand-focused graphics.

 7. Create an Image Sitemap